Matt Busch: Career

 In 2009, Lucasfilm solicited Busch to re-illustrate the existing 6 Star Wars film movie posters with a zombie twist, in an effort to help promote the first Star Wars horror novel.
 He titled the parody series Zombie Wars, and he created Episode I: The Zombie Menace, Episode II: Attack of the Undead, Episode III: Revenge of the Zombies, Episode IV: A New Epidemic, Episode V: The Living Dead Strike Back, and Episode VI: Return from the Grave.
-The series did so well, Busch continued 'zombifying' classic movie posters in a series titled Hollywood is Dead, eventually collecting hundreds of the parody zombie posters into a coffee table art book.
+Due to the series' success, Busch continued 'zombifying' classic movie posters in a series titled Hollywood is Dead, eventually collecting hundreds of the parody zombie posters into a coffee table art book.
 The initial Zombie Wars series later became licensed by Fright Rags as popular T shirts.

 Busch giving a guest lecture at Barnes & Noble in Indianapolis, 2008.

-Soon after, Zazzle, Disney parks, Gap Kids, and Kohl's department stores started releasing T-shirts featuring Busch's Star Wars art.
+Soon after, Kohl's department stores released T-shirts featuring Busch's Star Wars art.

 In 2013, Busch illustrated the CD cover of the original Star Wars Radio Dramas.
 Based on the source material, Busch also illustrated dozens of trading cards for Topps, including special inserts for Star Wars Insider magazine.
-Also that year, Busch and Artist Lin Zy created an animated mashup parody combining Star Wars and Powerpuff Girls.
+That year, Busch and Artist Lin Zy created an animated mashup parody combining Star Wars and Powerpuff Girls.
 The animated videos titled Power of the Force Girls went viral with millions of views on YouTube.

 The following year, Busch illustrated nearly 60 images for the Star Wars: The Empire Strikes Back Illustrated trading cards, including a series of character cards.

-Busch became a staple of large Star Wars events like the Star Wars Celebrations, JediCon and Empire Con, producing exclusive limited edition prints for each show.
-Busch's art was also featured in the 2016 Star Wars Calendar.
+Busch became a staple of large Star Wars events like Star Wars Celebrations, JediCon, and Empire Con, producing exclusive limited edition prints for each show.
+Busch's art was featured in the 2016 Star Wars Calendar.

-Guests admire Busch's artwork at a Star Wars art show held in Heilbronn, Germany (2024).
+Busch's artwork at a Star Wars art show in Heilbronn, Germany (2024).

 In 2021, Disney unveiled a new limited edition print of The Mandalorian, illustrated by Busch.
-That same year, he was one of 12 Star Wars Artists to exhibit in a Star Wars art show at the Galactic Gallery in Dallas.
+That same year, he was one of 12 Star Wars artists to exhibit in a Star Wars art show at the Galactic Gallery in Dallas.

 In 2023, Busch illustrated a 10th anniversary commemorative coin for the Peter Mayhew Foundation.
-That same year, the foundation supported Busch's Aladdin 3477 Kickstarter at the Executive Producer level, so the late Peter Mayhew (who was always a big supporter of Busch's work) could have his name live on in the credits of the film.
+That same year, the foundation gave a significant contribution to Busch's Aladdin 3477 kickstarter.

 In 2024, to celebrate 30 years of illustrating official Star Wars art, Busch exhibited 101 drawings and paintings in the Sparkasse Pyramide Gallery in Heilbronn, Germany.
-That same year, Busch released a new series of tutorial videos on Youtube titled Illustrating Star Wars.
+That same year, Busch released a new series of tutorial videos on YouTube titled Illustrating Star Wars.

-In 2025, Busch was a guest of honor in a Star Wars art show which was held in a medieval German castle, Schloss Hohenstein in Coberg.
+In 2025, Busch was a guest of honor in a Star Wars art show held in a medieval German castle, Schloss Hohenstein in Coberg.
+Later that year, Busch's work was featured in another Star Wars themed exhibition at the Siegen Art Gallery in Siegen, Germany.

-Busch has illustrated licensed art for other notable pop culture brands, including Stranger Things for Netflix.